Examination Pathways Prospectus

 Classes are organised within tutor groups.
 Classes are small and staffing is high to enable the high levels of support required to ensure student success.

-KS4 students follow an Independent life skills passport programme which lends itself to a cross-curricular approach.
-For some students, particularly those on a combination of GCSE and entry level courses, an Entry Level award or certificate can be achieved.
-Students with a full GCSE timetable may continue to achieve the Life Skills passport through target setting within the PLP.
+Students with a full GCSE timetable may continue to achieve the Life Skills passport through target setting within the PSP.
 Independent life skills are taught through various channels, including shopping trips, planning public travel arrangements, organising class trips to places of interest, organising and running events, amongst others.
 The focus is to develop core skills in order that students can operate confidently and successfully in school, college, university, work and life in general.
 The independent life skills programme also promotes social skills, organisational skills, responsibility, self-esteem and independence.

 Example of Secondary East Timetable for the Formal Curriculum: